 Need a Root Canal in Washington DC?

 The term root canal refers to the cavity located in the central part of the tooth where the pulp or pulp chamber is located.
-This is where the nerve of the tooth resides, and this nerve is critical in the health and functioning of the tooth.
-However, the nerve doesn’t have any impact on the everyday functioning of the tooth, as it’s main purpose is to provide sensation.
+This is where the nerve of the tooth resides, and this nerve is critical to the health and functioning of the tooth.
+However, the nerve doesn’t have any impact on the everyday functioning of the tooth, as it’s primary purpose is to provide sensation.